Roela: Economy

 Traditionally, agriculture and forestry have provided the livelihood to the local community.

 During Soviet occupation, Roela was designated as sovkhoz.
 Several different industries were developed in the area, such as turkey farming.
 Turkey farming was one of the most profitable enterprises as Soviet Union paid good price for them.
 These industries are no longer present anymore as they disappeared with Soviet Union.
 Planned economy spared Roela region from the environmental destruction that some other areas were subject to in Virumaa.

-in 21st century, there are several active farms in other fields such as beekeeping that also carry longer tradition in the area.
+In 21st century, there are several active farms in other fields such as beekeeping that also carry longer tradition in the area.
 Many of them are oriented to produce organic food due to the undisturbed and unspoiled ecological conditions in the past.

 Education

 Local school was founded in 1822 however it was destroyed in fire and as per word of mouth it was rebuilt 1843.

 In 1875, there was 2 schools in Roela, municipal school and manor school.
 The municipal school burned down at the end of the century and construction of new building began in April 1900.
 15th Oct.
 1900 education continued in new building with 3 grades like all municipal schools at the time.

 1908 manor school burned down and manor built new school where the manor servants children did receive education.

 During Soviet occupation, Estonian education was reorganised as Soviet educational system was a very different from Estonian one.
 This meant that in 1944 Roela Not-complete Secondary school (Roela Mittetäielik Keskkool) was created.
-In 1961 Roela 7 grade school was reorganised into Roela 8 grade school.
+In 1961 Roela 7 grade school was reorganized into Roela 8 grade school.

-Current building for school was built in 01.09.1979 and 11.01.1980 Roela 8th grade school moved in despite the gym and assembly hall were not completed.
+Current building for school was built in 01.09.1979 and 11.01.1980 Roela 8th grade school moved in despite the gym and assembly hall were not fully ready.
 In 01.09.1980 8th grade school became Roela Secondary school.

 01.09.1996 school was downsized to Roela Basic school (Roela Põhikool) and in 20.12.1999 it was named after Wrangell.

 Due to the oversized building and reduced number of pupils, school was once again reorganaized to Kindergarten-Basic school(Roela Lasteaed-Põhikool) in 01.07.2011.
 The school had 75 pupils in 2009/2010.
 The number of pupils in school has been falling during the last decades.
 In 2010 11 pupils graduated and in 2020 6 pupils graduated.

+As per development plan for 2022-2027 period, the number of pupils has remained and is expected to be around 70 in the foreseeable future.
+Despite concerns about number of pupils in the future, no major changes is not being discussed to present educational structure.

 Culture

 Roela has active non-profit organization MTÜ Roela Kodukant from 19 November 2004.

 The management has 5 members in 2023 and the aim of the organization is to develop life in Roela and the villages surrounding it.

 All related activities are only on volunteer basis.
-Traditional activities are organization of Spring fair, Jaanipäev, History conference and Christmas fair.
+Traditional events are Spring fair, Jaanipäev, History conference and Christmas fair.